Semiconductor sustainability: Manufacturing change has been saved

 Driver #4: Regulation and government incentives

-In response to these drivers, semiconductor companies are pursuing a strategy of further investing in the reduction of environmental impacts from their manufacturing operations.
-What specific solutions are they pursuing?
+In response to these drivers, semiconductor companies are further investing in the reduction of environmental impacts from their manufacturing operations.
+What targeted approaches are they taking to improve sustainability and position their businesses for the future?

 Solution #1: Adopting manufacturing processes that use lower global-warming inputs